anwtn/functions-on-k8s/README.md

 `az.cmd acr identity assign --identities [system] --name $containerRegistryName`

+Use the following command to print out details of the ACR login server etc. You'll need them for the next section:

+`az.cmd acr list -o table`

 ## Generate the Docker image

+The next step is to build the Docker image and push it to ACR.
+You'll need the ACR login server from the output of the last command in the previous section.
+The format of the command will be:

+`loginServer=reviewscontainerregistrydemo.azurecr.io`

+Note that your container registry name will be different.
+To build the container run:

+`docker build -t $loginServer/reviews-processor .`

 ## Push the Docker image to ACR